-Physical therapists check and treat walking difficulties and challenges associated with leg weakness.
-Occupational therapists help people regain use of their arms and complete common daily tasks.
-Speech therapists help people recover language and communication skills.
+Physical therapists can check and treat walking difficulties and challenges associated with leg weakness.
+Occupational therapists can help people regain use of their arms and complete common daily tasks.
+Speech therapists can help people recover language and communication skills.

 Vestibular therapy can help people who experience dizziness and imbalance (chronic vertigo).
 Depending on your symptoms, your neurologist may refer you to one of these specialists.

 Dr. Jia is a graduate of the Massachusetts Institute of Technology and the Harvard Medical School.
 He trained in internal medicine at the Beth Israel Deaconess Medical Center and in neurology at the University of California San Francisco.
 He is board certified in neurology and received fellowship training in neuroimmunology at UCSF.
 Dr. Jia’s research focuses on understanding the biology of disease progression in MS and other neurologic disorders.
 Dr. Jia is a recipient of the HHMI Medical Fellowship, the NINDS R25 award, and the UCSF CTSI Fellowship.
 Aside from being a neurologist and statistical geneticist, he is a lifelong violinist and served as Concertmaster of the Longwood Symphony, an orchestra of medical professionals in Boston, MA.